How to Prep for Life Science Photography

 The Photography Schedule:

-Once the location scout is complete, we will work up a schedule for the actual shoot date that will include the approximate times for each location, what team members will need to be there and any other notes, such as props etc.
+Once the location scout is complete, we will work up a final shot list to schedule the actual shoot date that will include the approximate times for each location, what team members will need to be there and any other notes, such as props etc.

 Everyone’s time will be used efficiently and all that is left to do is show up and start creating great images!